will never increase

 To find out exactly what you’d pay for processing with Heartland Payment Systems, including any extra fees, sign up for a free CardFellow account to request a quote from Heartland Payment Systems.

 The typical Heartland Payment Systems contract is a three year terms with an early termination fee of $275.
-Contract terms and termination fees are subject to change, so be sure to read any contract carefully before signing.

 You’ve probably heard about security breaches at big name stores and want to make sure you’re your credit card processing solution is as safe as possible.
 Heartland Payment Systems offers Heartland Secure, a data security solution that uses end to end encryption and tokenization to protect customer credit card data.
 It is designed to prevent point-of-sale intrusions, insider fraud, and other data fraud.
 Heartland Secure is available at no extra charge.